Wyndham Charles Knight: Early life

 Born in Pembrokeshire, Knight was a son of Captain William Brodnax Knight, late the Queen's Bays, and Louisa Octavia Charlotte Knight, a grandson of Wyndham William Knight, and a descendant of Edward Austen Knight, brother of the novelist Jane Austen.

 He was educated at Cheltenham College.

 Career

-After leaving school, Knight trained for a career as a regular soldier at the Royal Military College, Sandhurst, graduating from there in 1883 and receiving his first commission into the Worcestershire Regiment.
+After leaving school, Knight trained for a career as a regular soldier at the Royal Military College, Sandhurst, graduating from there in August 1883 and receiving his first commission into the Worcestershire Regiment.
 On 25 August 1883 he was appointed a Probationer in the Indian Staff Corps.

 In 1897 and 1898 Knight saw active service on the North West Frontier, in Mohmund and Tirah, and fought in the Second Boer War from 1899 to 1902.
 He went on to command the Bombay Brigade of the 6th Poona Divisional Area and from 1912 to 1917 was an aide-de-camp to King George V.